esdmr/mano-machine/README.md

 In `test/preamble.sv`, the `IMPORT` macro will be redirected to the `src` directory, so `IMPORT(RAM)` imports `src/RAM.sv` and not `test/RAM.sv`.
-Additionally, `test/preamble.sv` includes some macros to assist running testbenches.
+Additionally, `test/preamble.sv` includes some macros to assist in running testbenches.

 ## The assembler